This post may contain affiliate links. Please read mydisclosure policy.

 How To Tell When Ribs Are Done

-Undoubtedly you've heard of the 3-2-1 method of smoking ribs.
+Undoubtedly you’ve heard of the 3-2-1 method of smoking ribs.
 This method works fine and is good for beginners.
-However, this method can sometimes leave you with overcooked or over-steamed ribs.
+However, this method can sometimes leave you with overcooked or over-steamed ribs, which means rib meat that is too mushy.

 How long should ribs be smoked?